[Skip to content]

 The scrutiny review panel members carry out specific scrutiny examinations.
 Review subjects can be requested via the Co-ordinating Group by tenants, the board and customer committee

 To establish a degree of independence from the governance of SNH and to prevent any potential conflict of interest, board members can not sit on the scrutiny forums.

 The scrutiny groups:

 SNH residents completed their first review in 2013.
 They assessed the Out of Hours Emergency Repairs Service and presented their recommendations to the Board of Management on 7th February 2013.

 In May 2014 the Lettable Standards Review went to the Board.
 The Resident Inspectors shadowed Void Officers and looked at the standard of empty properties in advance of them being re-let.

-An update on this review is being presented to the Board in November 2014.
+An update on this review was presented to the Board in November 2014.